SensorStation/adafruit_soil_moisture/README.md

-# AdaFruit I2C Capacitive Soil Moisture Sensor
+# AdaFruit I2C Capacitive Soil Moisture Sensor for the esp32

 Adafruit Capacitive Soil Moisture Sensor for esp32 as an esp-idf component.
 This Adafruit Capacitive Soil Moisture sensor, unlike most others on the market is an I2C peripherial (and it works!).